MD2Korg/software.md2k.org/content/howto/_index.md

 +++
-title = "MD2K Software How-To"
-description = "Details about the using the smartphone software and cloud" keywords = []
+title = "MD2K Software How-To: mCerebrum Overview" description = "Details about the using the smartphone software" keywords = []
 +++